gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### pluginRepositories block superseded

 The `pluginRepositories` method in `settings.gradle` is superseded by the new `pluginManagement.repositories` method.

+### executable on ForkOptions deprecated

+The `ForkOptions.executable` property has been deprecated.
+You should [use the Java home to choose a toolchain for cross compilation](#use-java-home-to-choose-toolchain-for-cross-compilation).

 <!--
 ### Example deprecation